 It wasn’t until I bought a Miyoko Schinner’s The New Now and Then Epicure in 2001 that I learned how to make tofu scramble without the mix.
 It soon became a breakfast favorite, and I’ve since created many of my own scramble recipes.

 This Roman Tofu Scramble is my interpretation of a favorite from Rutherford Pancake House here in New Jersey.
-(The Pancake House is actually a small chain, with restaurants in Maywood and Morristown, too.)
 The Pancake House offers a few tofu scrambles, The Vegan Popeye being my favorite with The Roman coming in at a close second.

 The Roman Tofu Scramble is loaded with peppers, onions, tomatoes, and vegan sausage.
 The Pancake house doesn’t use arugula in their dish, but I’ve added it to my recipe, because I like to add leafy greens to my scrambles.
 The dish is finished off with a sprinkling of vegan mozzarella.